unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 ### Troubleshoot
 * Unable to [set the boot option back to macOS](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) after booting on windows?
-* Stuck on an error loop under verbose mode: NVRAM Reset; remove the battery, and press power button for 30 seconds.
-* Broadcom Ethernet/ SSD Caddy/ or any PCI device not detected: NVRAM Reset; remove the battery, and press power button for 30 seconds.
+* Any PCI device not detected (e.g., Broadcom Ethernet): Remove the battery, and press power button for at least 30 seconds.
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)
 * [Use Windows partition under macOS via VMWare](https://github.com/mackonsti/s145-14iwl/blob/master/Fusion.md)
 * [Install Windows on a partition without USB](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Install_Windows_NoBootcamp.md)
   * Just wait when booting for the first time, it will take a while!
   * Set macOS as Startup Disk so that the selector on boot menu will automatically highlight macOS, instead of what comes first in the picker.
-* It is recommended to edit config.plist with Propertree, you could also use Opencore Configurator.
+* It is recommended to edit config.plist with Propertree.
-  * Use Opencore Configurator at your own risk, it may corrupt your plist.
+  * If you choose to use Opencore Configurator, it's known to corrupt plist.
-    * If that happens, open the config.plist with a text editor, check the last line `</plist>`, if it is missing a `>`, add it back.
+    * If that happens, open the config.plist with a text editor, check the last line `</plist>`, if it is missing the last character: `>`, add it back.
 It rarely happens but it can happen.
+    * When you use it, do not immediately restart the laptop after saving a .plist, wait for at least some seconds.
-  * I don't use OCAT, the ocvalidate it uses is outdated.
-It should still work, just ignore the ocvalidate errors.
-It's apparently safer than OC Configurator.
+  * If you choose to use OCAT, the ocvalidate it uses is outdated.
+It should still work, but the ocvalidate will throw errors, just ignore it.

-* This configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching.
+* This configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching on Ventura and newer.
+    * If you choose to install Monterey or earlier, you could re-enable them by:
+    * Delete `amfi=0x80` in boot-args, re-enables AMFI.
-    * Delete `amfi=0x80` to enable AMFI, and set `csr-active-config` to `00000000` fully enable SIP.
-Only set if installing Monterey and earlier.
+    * Set `csr-active-config` to `00000000` fully enable SIP.
+    * Disable these Kernel -> Patches
+      * Force FileVault on Broken Seal
+      * Disable Library Validation Enforcement
+      * Disable _csr_check() in _vnode_check_signature

 * There is a weird issue where once you boot from Windows, and then to macOS.
-The USB 2.0 and internal ports transfers from XHC to EHC/EH01,  this does not really break anything but I disabled the EHC/EH01 controller anyway.
+The USB 2.0 and internal ports transfers from XHC to EHC aftersleep.
+I am not sure if this break anything, but I disabled the EHC controller anyway.

 <details>
 <summary>For those who will replace into Intel mPCIe WiFi and BT card:</summary><br >